James-Yu/LaTeX-Workshop/dev/README.md

   command: string, // the command name
   snippet: string, // the snippet to insert
   option: string, // the package option that enables this command
-  keyvals: {key: string, snippet: string}[], // the possible optional keyvals of this command
+  keyvals: string[] | undefined, // the possible optional keyvals of this command
-  keyvalindex: number, // the index of argument (mandatory and optional together) where the keyvals should be hinted
+  keyvalindex: number | undefined, // the index of argument (mandatory and optional together) where the keyvals should be hinted
   detail: string | undefined,
   documentation: string | undefined
 }